johnbrumley/desma158/day-9.md

 # Picking up an item and holding on

 You've already built a pickup in roll-a-ball.
 But what about different types of pickups?
-How do you use them later?
+How do you keep track of what's been picked up?
+How do you use an item later?
 ## Pickup Prep

 Start with the same setup as the roll-a-ball pickup (i.e. an object with a trigger).